nikked/ankimd/README.md

 # ankimd: Opinionated Anki-card maker

-> Write Anki cards in Markdown and import to Anki
+> Write Anki cards in Markdown and import to Anki as csv file

 Everyday I write notes to a file called anki.md and convert this markdown to Anki cards.
 This is achieving by first converting the anki.md to html and then making a Anki importable csv.